RainRahni/filters-back/README.md

 # Filters Back-End

-This is a backend application for managing filters, built with Spring Boot and Java.
+This is a backend application for managing filters.
+The application allows you to create filters with diffrent criterias.
+There are 3 criteria types: Amount, Title and Date.

 ## Requirements